mind-and-motion/mind-and-motion.github.io/index.md

 {:.organiser-photo}
 ![Francesco Walker]({{ site.url }}{{ site.baseurl }}/assets/dummy.gif)

-Cognitive Psychology, Leiden University, Leiden, The Netherlands
+Cognitive Psychology, Leiden University, Leiden, The Netherlands.

 Francesco Walker is an assistant professor at Leiden University (NL).
 He received his PhD from the University of Twente (NL), with a dissertation focused on the assessment and calibration of driver trust in automated vehicles.
 In Leiden he founded the HAT Lab, a research group that studies how Humans interact with Art and emerging Technologies.